merenlab/merenlab.org/data/DOM-molecular-composition/index.md

 ### Genomes

-The files with the extension `.db` represent the four isolate genomes sequenced with PacBio Hifi long reads.
+The files with the extension `.db` represent the four isolate genomes sequenced with PacBio HiFi long reads.
 To include them in our computational workflows we used the anvi'o program {% include PROGRAM name="anvi-gen-contigs-database" %} to turn the FASTA files into so-called {% include ARTIFACT name="contigs-db" %} files for downstream analyses.
-This file format contains much more information than a FASTA file, including gene coordinates, function annotations, and metabolic module membership of individual genes that will be essential to have in this workflow.
+This file format contains much more information than a FASTA file, including gene coordinates, function annotations, and metabolic module membership of individual genes, which will be essential for this workflow.

-You can use the program {% include PROGRAM name="anvi-db-info" %} to learn more about the contents of a given {% include ARTIFACT name="contigs-db" %}:
+You can use the {% include PROGRAM name="anvi-db-info" %} program to learn more about the contents of a given {% include ARTIFACT name="contigs-db" %}:

 ``` bash
 anvi-db-info SH22-CONTIGS.db